 So, let’s get to the main part of this guide.
 How to cook raw sausages that have been frozen?
 How to make sure that they are perfectly juicy and safely cooked on the inside while remaining golden brown and delicious on the outside?

-There are three ways of cooking them: in the oven, in the pan, in a grill pan (or on a grill).
+There are three ways of cooking them: in the oven, pan, and grill pan (or on a grill).
 All methods are incredibly easy, and the results are always great!

 Cook frozen sausages in the oven